Tamang Panahon

-The episode garnered a 50.8% rating in Mega Manila, 43% NUTAM (National Urban TV Audience Measurement) Household rating, 21.6% NUTAM People's Rating, and 40.1% Nationwide Rating beating its closest competition's 6th anniversary by ten, six, and four times according to AGB Nielsen and Kantar Media, respectively.
-The Twitter hashtag #AlDubEBTamangPanahon was recognized by the Guinness Book of World Records as the most used hashtag in twenty four hours.
-The hashtag generated a total of 40,706,392 tweets from October 24 to 25, 2015.
+The commercial-free broadcast garnered high ratings in Mega Manila and nationally, according to multiple television measurement firms, and beat its competition—the 6th anniversary of It's Showtime—by a wide margin.
+The Twitter hashtag AlDubEBTamangPanahon was recognized by Guinness World Records as the most used hashtag in 24 hours.
+The hashtag generated a total of around 40.7 million tweets from October 24 to 25, 2015.